 He Was Trying To Flee To Switzerland When Mussolini Was Caught And Killed

-Il Duce, along with his mistress Clara Petacci, was attempting to flee Italy when he was captured and killed by communist partisans on April 25, 1945.
-WWII was at its end; his stranglehold on Italy was being forcibly loosened by anti-fascist forces; and his vision of a new Roman Empire was never to be.
-That morning, in the palace of Cardinal Alfredo Schuster in Milan, Mussolini learned that Nazi forces were negotiating surrender; the Nazi puppet state in Northern Italy over which Mussolini nominally ruled would be no more.
+Il Duce, along with his mistress Clara Petacci, was attempting to flee Italy when he was captured by communist partisans in April of 1945.
+WWII was at its end; his stranglehold on Italy was being forcibly loosened by forces from the South; and his vision of a new Roman Empire was never to be.
+That morning, in the palace of Cardinal Alfredo Schuster in Milan, Mussolini learned that the Third Reich's forces were negotiating surrender; the puppet state in Northern Italy over which Mussolini nominally ruled would be no more.

-So, on April 26, he loaded up his lady in the 1939 Alfa Romeo he had bought her, disguised himself in German SS garb, and sped to the Swiss border.
-There, on April 27, he was seized by communist partisans.
-No disguise could hide the squarest jaw and shiniest head in Italy – it had been emblazoned on posters hung throughout the country for nearly two decades.
+So, on April 26, he and his mistress, Clara Petacci, loaded into the 1939 Alfa Romeo he had bought her and sped to the Swiss border, with Mussolini wearing German SS garb as a disguise.
+Despite his costume, he was seized by communist partisans a day later.
+No disguise could hide the most recognizable face in Italy – it had been emblazoned on posters hung throughout the country for nearly two decades.

 Minutes After This Photo Was Taken, People Began Stoning The Bodies...
-And It's All Captured On Video
+And It Was All Captured On Video

 After the partisans seized Mussolini and Petacci, they hid them in a remote northern Italian farmhouse for a night.
-From there, they took them to a village near Lake Como where the two were placed in front of a stone wall and executed by machine gun fire.
+From there, they took them to a village near Lake Como where the two were placed in front of a stone wall and executed.

-After their executions, the bodies of Mussolini, Petacci, and 14 other fascists were driven to a central square in Milan where vast crowds of seething anti-fascists awaited their moment to desecrate the bodies – letting Mussolini know just what they thought of his politics.
+Afterwards, the bodies of Mussolini, Petacci, and 14 others were driven to a central square in Milan where vast crowds awaited their chance to channel their rage.
 The GRAPHIC video above showcases just what happened in the square that day.
-The bodies were stoned, beaten, hit with vegetables, shot with guns, and eventually strung up at a gas station on one side of the square.
-By the end of the day – when it could finally be taken to the morgue – Mussolini's body had become unrecognizable.
+The bodies were stoned, beaten, hit with vegetables, used for target practice, and eventually strung up at a gas station on one side of the square.
+By the end of the day – when it could finally be taken to the morgue – Mussolini's body was unrecognizable.

 Mussolini Wasn't Alone – His Mistress Clara Petacci Suffered The Exact Same Fate

-It really doesn't pay to consort with detested fascists – this is the lesson that one of Mussolini's many mistresses, Clara Petacci, learned on the morning of April 27.
-Though she herself was simply Mussolini's lover – and only 33 at the time of their capture – crowds had little regard for Petacci and no remorse for her death.
-She was killed and strung up along side her lover, and Petacci's slender legs and skirt are visible right next to Mussolini in the unsettling image that captured their desecration.
+There's rarely a happy ending to relationships with detested despots – this is the lesson that one of Mussolini's many mistresses, Clara Petacci, learned on the morning of April 27.
+Though she herself was simply Mussolini's lover, crowds had little regard for Petacci and her fate.
+She was killed and strung up right next to her lover.